 Lars Brøndum is a biologist and project manager at Rethink Urban Habitats.
 The vision for the Rethink Urban Habitats project is a city richer in life.
 A city that gives the same feelings as the first real spring day: Nature lives and we are part of it!
 Rethink Urban Habitats has the simple purpose of increasing urban biodiversity!

 The project is about reconsidering the city as a habitat - not just for humans, but also for animals and plants.
 For biodiversity!
 For species, such as Denmark, the EU and the UN, have undertaken to ensure decline by 2020.

-We are keeping the exhibition open so everyone can hang out in the algae bar (and the house’s own mini bar) and get a tour in the exhibition.
+We are keeping the exhibition open so everyone can hang out in the house’s own mini bar and get a tour in the exhibition.